schochastics/quartocities/README.md

 gif.
 The gif needs to be present in the `img/` folder (dont use the file ending, ie `title_gif: banana-dance`).
 If you set a global gif you can unset it for specific pages via `title-gif:none`.

+### Material

+- Parts of this repo are a port of the geocities theme for [bootstrap2](https://code.divshot.com/geo-bootstrap/)
+- Browse one of the [geocities archives](https://geocities.restorativland.org/) for more inspiration
+- Search for your favorite gifs at [gifcities](https://gifcities.org/)